thedkm/Web-Browser/README.md

 # Web-Browser
-A Simple Web browser Written in Python and QT framework.
+A Simple GUI Web browser with basic Functionality
+Made with <3 with Python and QT freamwork.

+version : 1.0

+Requirements: Python 3.5

+Compile and run using "py browser.py" Command in Cmd